 I used Mr. color, a super metallic super iron.
 It is a somewhat dignified impression than Super Stainless steel.
 Yes, … that as you see I forgot the installment of the cockpit panel.
 The adhesion of the canopy was temporary and I was saved.

-This is the sink marks of the landing gear hangar effect of the top surface that I pretended not to notice intentionally so far.
+These are the sink marks of the landing gear hangar effect of the top surface that I pretended not to notice intentionally so far.
 After blowing silver, as I expected, these marks stand out more.
 I make modifications as far as I can do it.

-Sukhoi Su-7, in Russian Cy-7, this is a strike fighter of the former Soviet Union produced at the end of the 1950s.
+Sukhoi Su-7, in Russian Cy-7, is a strike fighter of the former Soviet Union produced at the end of the 1950s.
 The rival is F-100 which I made the other day?
-The pencil-shaped straight line body similar to F-104.
+The pencil-shaped straight line body is similar to F-104.

 Painting of reflective prevention of dark gray in front of the cockpit is a subtle curved line, so the free-hand brush drawing was difficult.
-I wish the manufacturer made such a part with decal.
-Maybe I had better have a curve ruler for future working.
+I wish the manufacturer made such a part with a decal.
+Maybe I had better have a curve ruler for future work.
 I noticed Tamiya released the masking tape to the curved surface.
 I’ll prepare it later.

 This 1/48 scale Su-7 looks powerful as same as the F-100 I built before.
 It looks very good when I see it at a distance of around 50cm since the roughness can seldom be seen… Even if it works more, fine parts are damaged, I completed by this level.
 Well, be also a box of SU-17 of SMER in my hand.
 I withhold it for the time being.